devftrejo/devftrejo/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/RbDKaczqWovIugyJmW/giphy.gif" width="30"> from the United States.

-- :telescope: I’m a full - time student at the University of Advancing Technology in Tempe, AZ.
+- :man_student: I’m a full - time student at the University of Advancing Technology in Tempe, AZ.

 - :seedling: I'm currently studying/learning three.js and C++.

+- :computer: I'm always looking to collaborate with others on projects.

 - :zap: In my free time, I practice my coding skills, work on my car, or spend time with my loved ones.